-Overview of courses offered in the International Legal Studies Program:
+Overview of courses offered in the International Legal Studies Program

 ILSP LL.M candidates may choose to specialize in one of the six areas listed below.
-To receive a Certificate of Specialization combined with the LL.M. degree, students must successfully complete 12 credits hours in the area of specialization out of the required 24 credits hours.
+To receive a Certificate of Specialization along with the LL.M. degree, students must successfully complete 12 credits hours in the area of specialization out of the required 24 credits hours.
 Certain courses count towards more than one area of specialization.

 We offer the following specializations:

-Sample courses: Human Rights Law; International Humanitarian Law; International Business and Human Rights; Human Rights and Terrorism Seminar; Strategic Litigation in International Human Rights.
+Sample courses: International Criminal Law; Human Rights Law; International Humanitarian Law; Responses of International Law to Conflict-Related Sexual and Gender-based Violence; Human Rights and Terrorism; International and Transitional Justice.

 LL.M.
 Degree Requirements

-Non-common law trained students however are required to take American Legal Institutions (LAW-580-001; 2 credits) and Legal Research and Writing (LAW-580-002; 2 credits) in the first semester.
+- Non-common law trained students are required to take American Legal Institutions (LAW-580-001; 2 credits) and LL.M.
+Legal Research and Writing (LAW-580L-002; 2 credits) in the first semester.